Portable Fire Extinguishers

 Today’s most widely used type of fire extinguisher is the multipurpose dry chemical that is effective on Class A, B, and C fires.
 This agent also works by creating a barrier between the oxygen element and the fuel element on Class A fires.

-An ordinary dry chemical portable fire extinguisher is for Class B & C fires only.
+An ordinary dry chemical portable fire extinguishers is for Class B & C fires only.
 It is important to use the correct extinguisher for the type of fuel!
 Using the incorrect agent can allow the fire to re-ignite after apparently being extinguished successfully.